OhMyBat/OhMyBat/README.md

 i'm a game developer and hard surface modeler who mostly works on game projects, technical systems, and random software ideas.

-i spend most of my time working with unity, blender, c#, c++, and python.
+i spend most of my time working with unity, blender, c#, c++, c, and python :D

+i also use linux, and sometimes i make tools and utilities for it when i want something specific that doesn't already exist.

 i like building systems that actually do something, especially when they involve gameplay, tools, ui, or behind-the-scenes logic.

-## what i'm into

-- game development
-- hard surface modeling
-- system design
-- dev tools
-- technical art stuff
-- experimenting with workflows and pipelines

 ## current focus

 right now i'm mainly working on **facility havoc**.

-facility havoc (aka **AFM-453: Facility Havoc**) is a round-based multiplayer game set inside a R&D research facility where containment has failed and everything is going wrong.
+facility havoc (aka **AFM-453: Facility Havoc**) is a round-based multiplayer game set inside a research and development facility where containment has failed and everything is going wrong.

-players spawn into different roles inside the facility — security, scientists, prisoners, anomalies, and other things — and each group has different objectives during the round.
+players spawn into different roles inside the facility. security, scientists, prisoners, anomalies, and other things. each group has different objectives during the round.

-it's inspired by facility-style multiplayer games, but the goal isn't to make a **SCP: Secret Laboratory clone**.
+it's inspired by facility-style multiplayer games, but the goal isn't to make an **SCP: Secret Laboratory clone** or anything like that.

-i'm building my own mechanics, and identity for the game so it stands on its own instead of just copying another game.
+i'm building my own mechanics and identity for the game so it stands on its own instead of just copying another game.

 ## the loop